keithmcnulty/scraping/web_scraping_tutorial.md

 wiki_didyouknow()
 ```

-    ## Did you know that the Melkite Christian Sarjun ibn Mansur, who headed the fiscal administration of Syria under the first five Umayyad caliphs, was the father of Saint John of Damascus?
+    ## Did you know that Samuel Adalberg, pioneer of Polish paremiology, committed suicide upon learning of the Germans' plans to construct the Warsaw Ghetto?
 (Courtesy of Wikipedia)

 ``` r
 wiki_onthisday()
 ```

-    ## Did you know that on this day in 1965 – Bob Dylan, who had previously been known for folk music, gave a controversial performance at the Newport Folk Festival playing songs with an electric guitar.
+    ## Did you know that on this day in 1261 – Alexios Strategopoulos led the Nicaean forces of Michael VIII Palaiologos to recapture Constantinople, re-establish the Byzantine Empire, and end the Latin Empire.
 (Courtesy of Wikipedia)